eapost/RLabs/README.md

 Variable name - Description

-a.
-LOCATION - Country code
+1. LOCATION - Country code
-b.
-TIME - Date (Year)
+2. TIME - Date (Year)
-c.
-PC_HEALTHXP - % of Health spending that is spent on pharmaceutical drugs
+3. PC_HEALTHXP - % of Health spending that is spent on pharmaceutical drugs
-d.
-PC_GDP - % of GDP
+4. PC_GDP - % of GDP
-e.
-USD_CAP - in USD per capita (using economy-wide PPPs)
+5. USD_CAP - in USD per capita (using economy-wide PPPs)
-f.
-TOTAL_SPEND - Total spending in millions USD
+6. TOTAL_SPEND - Total spending in millions USD

 Questions
 1. Load the data in an object named Drugs.
 You will notice there is an additional variable called FLAG_CODES.
 Remove this variable from the dataset.